Tegnerforbundet

 Roman Signer, born 1938 in Appenzell, Switzerland.
 Lives and works in St. Gallen, Switzerland.

-Fredrik Værslev born 1979 in Moss.
-Lives and works in Drøbak.
+Fredrik Værslev was born in Moss in 1979.
+He lives and works in Drøbak.

 Emma Wright, born 1979 in Oslo.
 Lives and works in Oslo.